 Each year, SCOPE Invest attracts the shooting of several major international films to Belgium, while at the same time supporting majority-Belgian productions.

 In order for the tax relief to be finalised for investors, the films supported need to obtain Tax Shelter Certification.
 To do so, the project has to meet a series of legal conditions that are subject to the control of the French Community, Vlaams Audiovisueel Fonds and the tax authorities.
-This certification confirms in particular that the film has indeed generated a minimum level of production expenditure in Belgium within the 18 months following the signing of the Tax Shelter investment agreement.
+This certification confirms in particular that the film has indeed generated a minimum level of production expenditure in Belgium within the time limits granted by legislation following the signing of the Tax Shelter investment agreement.